-[The axilla having been completed, the dissectors of the thorax should detach the remains of the pectorales, the serrati, and the abdominal muscles from the outer surfaces of the ribs and their cartilages, and dissect the external intercostal muscles.]
+[The arms having been previously removed, the dissectors of the thorax should detach the remains of the pectorales, the serrati, and the abdominal muscles from the outer surfaces of the ribs and their cartilages, and dissect the external intercostal muscles.]

 The External Intercostal Muscles (Fig. 102, 4), eleven in number, are placed between the ribs, being attached to the lower and upper borders of the adjacent bones, the fibres running obliquely downwards and forwards.
-The external intercostals extend from the tubercles of the ribs to the line of their junction with the cartilages, beyond which point a thin fascia is prolonged to the sternum, the fibres of which take the same direction as those of the external intercostals.
+The external intercostals extend from the tubercles of the ribs to their line of junction with the cartilages, beyond which point a thin fascia is prolonged to the sternum.
 Between the floating ribs the fibres cease at the extremities of the bones.

-[By removing the external intercostal in one space, the outer surface of the internal intercostal muscle will be exposed, and the intercostal artery will be found with its accompanying vein and nerve.
-The artery, which lies at first at the lower border of the rib bounding the space above, will be seen at last to anastomose with one of the intercostal branches of the internal mammary, which runs outwards in the substance of the internal intercostal muscle.
-A branch of the intercostal artery will be found at the lower part of each space between the muscles, and anastomosing with a corresponding branch of the internal mammary.]
+[By removing the external intercostal in one space, the outer surface of the internal intercostal muscle will be exposed and the intercostal artery will be found with its accompanying vein and nerve.
+The artery, which lies at first at the lower border of the rib bounding the space above, will be seen at last to anastomose with one of the intercostal branches of the internal mammary, which runs outwards in the substance of the internal intercostal muscle.]